Normify-me/API/README.md

 - `short_title` : Title of the law or standard (not required but improves response quality) (required)
 - `version_date` : Current version date in your system
 - `last_change` : Date of last change in your system
+- `summarize` : If true, the summary dataset is returned.
+- `customer_name` : Send the customer name if you would like to get results catered to this specific customer.
+- `customer_description` : Send the customer description to improve the summary results for the customer.

 One of version_date and last_change have to be submitted.